 With age comes more experience.
-You know more things, because you have seen and done more things.
-You have experienced more seasons of life.
-You know it’s many flavors well.
+You know more things, have seen and done more things, have experienced more seasons of life and know it’s many flavors well.
 And with that experience, you are in a better position to help someone else.

-But aging is not always a graceful transition.
+But growing older is not always a graceful transition.
 Celebrities make it look like they are aging gracefully, because they spend a lot of money on keeping up the illusion of youth.
 They seldom tell you about all the aging challenges that come with growing older.

 Aging can leave you with less vision, less hearing, and less mobility while giving you the curse of pain in every joint and muscle.
 No one romanticizes about that aspect of aging.
 One can only survive it as best they can.
 If you have loved ones who are not aging gracefully as your favorite octogenarian actress, here are some things you can do to make the way forward a little easier:

 Eliminate the Climb

 Climbing mountains is for the young adventurers with healthy knees.
 The seniors in your life have likely climbed all the mountains they are going to.
 Those stairs in their home probably feel like mountains some days.
 At some point, they stop climbing and stay confined to the ground floor.